Developer Preview terms

 Some provider integrations are intentionally last so the internal operating model stays stable first.

-- Payment capture, payment-provider customer sessions, provider-specific payout automation, and tax/KYC automation are deferred; P0 publisher payouts use manual PayPal/Alipay transfer records.
+• Payment capture, payment-provider customer sessions, provider-specific payout automation, and tax/KYC automation are deferred; paid-marketplace preview models manual PayPal/Alipay transfer records for future finance review.